corsairmarks/machine_shipset_terraform_station_aesthetic/mod/README.md

 * 1.2.0 Mark as compatible with Stellaris version 3.3 "Libra" - no script changes
 * 1.3.0 Mark as compatible with Stellaris version 3.4 "Cepheus" - no script changes
 * 1.4.0 Mark as compatible with Stellaris version 3.6 "Orion" - no script changes
+* 1.5.0 Add compatibility trigger for other mods to check whether this one is active

 ## Source Code